bramboe/octo-mqtt/README.md

 2. Install the "Octo MQTT" add-on
 3. Configure your BLE proxy and Octo devices
 4. Start the add-on
+5. Check the logs for successful startup and device discovery.

 ## Configuration